 6.7.5.
-Factory Restore Config Switch Inputs
+Network Reset and Factory Restore Config Switch Inputs

-The G5 Stack Switchgear supports a factory restore feature that can restore the BMS to one of its two factory states:
+The G5 Stack Switchgear supports network reset and factory restore features that can restore the BMS to one of its two factory states:

 - 1. The network IP configuration is reset to its factory configuration.
-The current firmware and its configuration is not changed. - 2.
+The current firmware and its configuration are not changed. - 2.
 The network IP, factory image, and configuration are restored.